xpepper/tracco/README.md

 bundle install
 ```

-### Where do I get an API key?
+### <a id="api_key"></a>Where do I get an API key?
-Log in as a Trello user and visit [https://trello.com/1/appKey/generate](https://trello.com/1/appKey/generate) to get your developer\_public\_key.
+Log in to Trello with your account and visit [https://trello.com/1/appKey/generate](https://trello.com/1/appKey/generate) to get your developer\_public\_key.

 ### Where do I get an API Access Token Key?
-You will need an access token to use ruby-trello, which trello tracker depends on.
-To get it, you'll need to go to this URL:
+To generate a proper access token key, log in to Trello with the 'tracking user' account.
+Then go to this URL:

     https://trello.com/1/connect?key=<YOUR_DEVELOPER_PUBLIC_KEY>&name=Trello+Effort+Tracker&response_type=token&scope=read,write&expiration=never

-At the end of this process, You'll be told to give some key to the app, this is what you want to put in the access\_token\_key yml prop file.
+At the end of this process, you'll receive a valid access\_token\_key, which is needed by Trello Effort Tracker to fetch all the tracking notifications sent to the 'tracking user'.

 ## Usage
 The best way is to use one of the rake task defined, e.g.